 Ceramic filters Partial (depends on pore size) ✗ No Berkey (with Super Sterasyl)

 The NSF certification to look for: NSF/ANSI 58 covers reverse osmosis systems.
 NSF/ANSI 401 covers emerging contaminants including microplastics in pitcher and under-sink filters.
 The LifeStraw Home is the only pitcher certified to NSF-244 specifically for microplastic reduction.
+For a side-by-side comparison of every certified pitcher option, see our water filter pitcher guide.

 1. AquaTru Carafe — Best Overall